A day in the life of an Occupational Therapist

 2:30pm – 3:30pm

-I head to the Bentley office to use their clinic rooms.
+I head to the Bentley office to use their therapy rooms.
 I meet with our team Psychologist to discuss a referral I made to her earlier in the year.
 It’s important to understand our role boundaries and know when to refer to other clinicians on our team, or the specialist services we offer such as mealtime management and continence support.
 We have a lengthy discussion about the referral reasons, family history and any safety concerns, and I leave the meeting feeling that my customer and his family are in great hands.

 3:30pm – 4:15pm

 4:15pm – 5:00pm

-My last customer of the day arrives for a clinic visit – a 9-year-old boy with Autism Spectrum Disorder.
+My last customer of the day arrives for an office visit – a 9-year-old boy with Autism Spectrum Disorder.
 He has just received his first National Disability Insurance Scheme plan so, although I’ve already met with Mum to discuss the plan and sign the Service Agreement, I spend a little time at the beginning of the session answering a few more of her questions, as it’s a tricky system to navigate when you first start.

 I am working with this customer on emotion regulation and self-care skills, in addition to having a focus on his social skills.
 Today we work on shoelace tying, where we use a backwards chaining approach (me doing most of the task and him finishing it off to give a sense of success) and he completes more of the task than last week.
 This child has a lot of sensory needs to focus on tasks so we take ‘crash and bash’ breaks where we roll on a scooter board or bounce each other on the crash mat.
 It’s a great way to end the day!